Do you suffer from stress, anxiety, depression or a phobia?

-EFT therapy works by clearing away negative thoughts which can be the source of emotional pain and discomfort.
-The negative thoughts and emotions can often lead to limiting self-beliefs and negative behaviours which can stop you living a full and happy life.
+EFT therapy works by removing negative thoughts which can be the source of emotional pain and discomfort.
+Negative thoughts and emotions can often lead to limiting self-beliefs and negative behaviours which can stop you living a full and happy life.

 - low confidence

 - feeling anxious

 - addictive behaviours.